 Discussion :

 By implementing a soil incubation and gas measurement experiment coupled with the use of high-throughput sequencing tools, we explored the effects of soil type, light and their interaction on microbial community composition, as well as its regulative role on COS fluxes.
-We tested three hypotheses : phototrophs community composition would change in light-conditions compared with dark-conditions (H1), these changes would influence heterotrophic microbial composition in return (H2) and specific microbial classes would be linked to variations in COS fluxes (H3).
-Our results supported all three hypotheses, hence demonstrating that light can have both direct (on phototrophs) and indirect effects (on bacteria and fungi) on soil microbial community.
+We tested three hypotheses : phototroph community composition would change in light-conditions compared with dark-conditions (H1), these changes would influence heterotrophic microbial composition in return (H2) and specific microbial classes would be linked to variations in COS fluxes (H3).
+Our results supported all three hypotheses, hence demonstrating that light can have both direct (on phototrophs) and indirect effects (on bacteria and fungi) on soil microbial communities.

 Effect of light on photoautotroph community composition

 In accordance with our first hypothesis, light had a significant effect on photoautotroph community composition in all soil types (Appendix 1, Table 2).
 However, the weight of this effect varied across soil types (Fig. 3a) and, as such, light was shown as the dominant factor in only two soils out of four (DBZ and TL).
 In these two soils, we found an increase in the relative abundance of Trebouxiophyceae, Xanthophyceae, Chlorophyceae and Bacillariophyceae (i.e., diatoms) with light, as together they accounted for more than 75% of the communities in term of estimated relative abundance.
 These classes all heavily rely on light as a source of energy, and therefore directly benefited from the soil incubation in the light.
 On the other hand, it appeared that the development of these four classes was made at the expense of cyanobacterial classes that were relatively more dominant in the dark.
 Although the cyanobacterial phylum is most commonly associated with the ability to photosynthesise (the oxyphotobacteria), there are two non-photosynthetic classes (Melainabacteria and Sericytochromatia) with diverse metabolisms and the potential to survive mixtrophically (Cano-Díaz et al., 2019; Soo et al., 2017; Subashchandrabose et al., 2013).
-Unfortunately, the μgreen and Dijon database did not contain matching sequences for the cyanobacterias identified in our soils, with the parameters selected.
+Unfortunately, the μgreen and Dijon database did not contain matching sequences for the cyanobacteria identified in our soils, with the parameters selected.
 As such, we were not able to have the resolution needed to go down the phylum level, even though our study clearly suggests that light impacted the cyanobacteria present in microbial communities.
-The next step would then be to improve the pipeline, in order to be able to continue to explore and understand functional changes in soils.
+The next step would then be to improve the pipeline, in order to be able to continue to explore and understand functional changes of cyanobacteria in soils.

 In LB and LG soils, most of the variability observed in terms of community structure was attributed to the soil physicochemical properties (Fig. 3a).
+For instance, xx and yy.
 As such, light did not have a significant effect on the phototroph community composition in LG soils (p = 0.43).
-However, this was not the case for LB that displayed a greater community shift between dark and light.
+However, even though soil properties were the most important drivers of community composition, we found that the community composition of LB differed significantly between dark and light.
 Although LB communities were strongly dominated by Chlorophyceae in the dark, we were able to observe more diverse communities in light conditions that included Zygnemophyceae, an algae class only observed at this level of abundance in LB soils.
 This observation might be explained by either a tolerance of this class to grow in soils with low pH values, and/or by the possibility that most algal classes in competition with Zygnemophyceae cannot sustain the acid conditions (Lund, 1947), therefore allowing this specific class to bloom only in LB.
 Overall, it appeared that almost all photoautotrophic communities reacted significantly to light, but that the induced shifts followed different patterns in accordance with soil type.

 Effect of photoautotroph community composition on heterotroph communities